dtonhofer/prolog_notes/linear_foldl_with_maplist4.md

 Use "head-to-tail, left associative" calling convention.

 This matches what the [foldl/4](https://www.swi-prolog.org/pldoc/doc_for?object=foldl/4) from [library(apply)](https://www.swi-prolog.org/pldoc/man?section=apply) expects and does, so we can immediately extend the test cases to test that predicates's behaviour too.
+Note that `foldl/4` is doing the standard thing: recurse over the input list and call `apply` at each node: [source code](https://eu.swi-prolog.org/pldoc/doc/_SWI_/library/apply.pl?show=src#foldl/4).

 ```logtalk
 % ===